FastReports/FastReport-Cloud-PHP/docs/Api/ExportsApi.md

 exportFoldersMoveFolder($id, $folder_id): \OpenAPI\Client\cloud\fastreport\model\FileVM
 ```

-Move folder to a specified folder
+Move folder into a specified folder

-User with a Update Place permission for a folder and Create Entity  for a Parent Folder can access this method.
+User with a Update Place permission for a folder and Create Entity  for a destination Folder can access this method.

 ### Example